How the Global-Plugin-Execution service template works

 - A few examples:

-- no units specified - Indicates a number (int or float) of entities (e.g., users, processes, load averages)
+- no units specified - Indicates a number (int or float) of entities (e.g., number of users or processes, load averages)

 - s - seconds (also min, ms, ...)